nicholas-long/kb/hacking/windows-information.md

 https://github.com/xct/SeRestoreAbuse
 Executes a command as SYSTEM when SeRestorePrivilege is assigned.
 In case it's disabled, the program will enable it for you.

+# create windows backdoor accounts
+a local admin added to domain controller should be able to authentice to SMB on the DC (not local auth). password policy might be different on local machine vs. domain.

+# dumping credentials as admin

+## in remote desktop RDP or GUI
+- task manager > details > lsass.exe
+- create dump file